Labour Hire Services Agreement (Australia)

 (ii) contacts the Client or its Related Entities on his or her own initiative without any solicitation from the Client or its Related Entities.

-Regardless of whether sub clause 3.2.2 (i) or (ii) above applies, the Base Fee or the Breech Fee in clause 3.2.1 will apply and is payable to Sidekicker.
+Regardless of whether sub clause 3.2.2 (i) or (ii) above applies, the Base Fee or the Breach Fee in clause 3.2.1 will apply and is payable to Sidekicker.

 3.3 Non-exclusive appointment